scovit/perl6-IRC-Async/README.md

 ```

 Attempt to send string `$msg` on the `IRC::Async` that will have been
-obtained indirectly via connect or listen, returning a Promise that
+obtained indirectly via connect, returning a Promise that
 will be kept with the number of bytes sent or broken if there was an
 error sending.
 Pay attention: IRC command terminates
 with newline `"\n"` and print does not add it automagically, this